stephentetley/monads-sandbox/README.md

-# flix-monadlib
+# monads-sandbox

-Experiments to define monads and libraries of base Monad and Applicative functions in Flix.
+Experiments and an incubator to define monads for Flix.

-Currently not a usable library.
+Not a usable library.